fabian-sp/GGLasso/docs/source/solvers-overview.rst

 Here, ``list_of_samples`` stands for your list of data samples as described above.

-Also have a look at the :ref:`Nonconforming Group Graphical Lasso experiment` in our example gallery.
+We recommend to have a look at the :ref:`Nonconforming Group Graphical Lasso experiment` in our example gallery.

 Further Remarks - proximal operators